and “wohl”-come to our German Word of the Day. This time we “wohl” have a look at the meaning of:

 - To the well-being (lit.)

-And speaking of cheers, it’s time to do that cause we’re done for the day.
+And speaking of cheers, it’s time to do that, because we’re done for the day.
+Wohoo!!

-If you have any questions or suggestions just leave me a comment.
+I really hope you had fun and I could shed some light on this word.
+Of course, if you have any questions or suggestions, just leave me a comment.
 I hope you liked it and see you next time.